 Smart and Connected Health (SCH) research works with communities and residents to identify and define challenges they are facing, enabling those challenges to motivate use-inspired research questions.
-SCC includes integrative research that addresses fundamental technological and social science dimensions of smart and connected communities and pilots solutions together with communities.
+As new technologies are being developed and deployed in the healthcare industry, understanding how they can help address, or may exacerbate, health disparities is critical.

 Archive - Panel Dates from AY 2018-19